How To Fold A Fitted Sheet

 The 30-Second Folding Method

 Blogger Kristina Burn shares a quick method for folding your fitted sheets in only 30 seconds.

 To do it, start with your fitted sheet laying lengthwise.
 Place both hands into the bottom two pockets inside-out and tuck them into the top two pockets.
 Lift it up and shake it out a bit to get rid of lumps and bumps.

 Place the sheet elastic side up on a flat surface and smooth it out.
 Then, fold the top to the middle as you smooth the creases.
-Fold the bottom up over the middle and the last fold and run your hands along the sheet to smooth.
+Fold the bottom up over the middle and the last fold, and run your hands along the sheet to smooth it.
 Fold the outer edges into the middle of the rectangle so that they meet, followed by another fold in half.

 The U-Shape folding method is one of the oldest tips and tricks in the book for fitted sheets.

 First, hold your sheet lengthwise with your hands in the two upper pockets.
 Flip those pockets inside-out and turn the sheet so that each hand holds the opposite corner.
 Place your hands back in the pockets and bring them together.
 Bring the right corner over your left-hand corner so that you can tuck the left corner neatly inside.